All your holiday planning needs in one place, letting you book direct and benefit from official online rates

-Heading out from Athens, you can cherry pick the towns and villages you’d like to include in your itinerary around the Peloponnese It doesn’t matter which direction you choose, or the length of your trip.
-Just prepare yourself for a journey of culture, history, nature and fantastic food in an extraordinary corner of Greece.
+Heading out from Athens, you can cherry-pick the towns and villages you’d like to include in your itinerary around the Peloponnese.
+It doesn’t matter which direction you choose, or the length of your trip.
+Just prepare for a journey of culture, history, nature and great food in an extraordinary corner of Greece.
 Here’s a 10-day road trip that will whet your appetite for more.

 On a journey characterised by time travel, start as you mean to go on.
 Just 2½ hours from Athens, over the Corinth Canal and down the northeastern shoreline of the Peloponnese, you reach Ancient Epidaurus, the archaeological site that’s done more than any other to bring the ancient world back to life.
 Welcome to the 4th century BC.

-Beginning life as a sanctuary dedicated to the god of medicine, Asclepius, the theatre shows off its striking acoustics each summer by hosting ancient plays and concerts.
-But it also features the remains of one of the most complete sanctuaries of the ancient world.
-You’ll walk through the foundations of a hospital that helped transform the treatment of illnesses from divine to scientific methods.
+Epidaurus' theatre shows off its striking acoustics each summer by hosting ancient comedies and tragedies as well as modern concerts.
+Around it are the remains of one of the most complete sanctuaries of the ancient world, dedicated to Asclepius, the god of healing.
+You’ll walk through the foundations of a hospital that helped transform the treatment of illnesses, from remedies based on divine intervention to scientific methods.

 You’re off to Nafplio today.
 A 40-minute drive will take you to one of Greece’s most romantic towns.
 The country’s first capital after independence in the early 19th century, it’s also famous for Venetian fortifications and a waterfront promenade.
 So get ready to do some walking.

-Neoclassical buildings, boutique hotels and quaint shops selling local products, Naflpio is a favourite weekend escape of Athenians.
+With neoclassical buildings, boutique hotels and quaint shops selling local products, Nafplio is a favourite weekend escape of Athenians.
 It’s the scene of pivotal events in Greek history, housing the country’s first parliament and the church where Othon, Greece’s first king, was crowned.
-But most of all you’ll love the island feel of the alleyways, the warm colours and inspiring tastes.
+But most of all, you’ll love the island feel of the alleyways, the warm colours and inspiring tastes.
 Top tip: The gelatos are out of this world.

 Nafplio was the Venetians’ ‘Naples of the East’ and they certainly left their cultural mark.
 Nowhere more so than Palamidi Castle, built in the early 18th century, from which you have panoramic views of the town and the Argolic Gulf.
 You can drive or climb the 999 steps to the top.
 The fortress was famously stormed in one night by Greek troops in 1822, prompting its Turkish garrison to surrender.